St. Bede Academy: Athletics

+The softball team won the IHSA Class 1A state championship in 2023.

 Campus

 The 800 acre St. Bede campus includes the school, its attached monastery, a church, a football field with stands, a baseball field with stands, a basketball stadium/theater, an outdoor 400 meter track, a soccer field, the Saint Bede Abbey Press building, the boarding houses, and much open space, including an apple orchard, as well as corn and soybean fields.

 Facility

 The school is a five-level brick building with dozens of classrooms and offices.
 The building can be perceived in halves, with the north half containing most of the classrooms and the south half containing most of the offices.

 The main administrative office is located on the first floor.
 There are computer labs on the first and second floors.
 The art department takes up most of the third floor.
 The science labs and classrooms are located in the Perino Science Center.
 Lockers are located on the second and third levels of the building.
 There is a tunnel that connects the main building with the gym, where physical education classes are held.